akshay-sngh/covid-19-info-api/README.md

 # COVID-19 Info Extraction API
-Hosts a TomEE container (Jakarta 9) that retrieves mostly likely locations New Yorkers would attend during the pandemic.
+Hosts a TomEE container (Jakarta 9) that retrieves the mostly likely locations New Yorkers would attend during the pandemic.

 ## Installation
     1. Clone master